Axway-API-Management-Plus/apim-service-broker/README.md

 # UnderConstruction

 # Description
-Axway Service Broker for Cloud Foundry
+- Sample for Axway Service Broker for Cloud Foundry
-This component is used to create and bind services in Axway API Management Solution for Applications hosted in Cloud Foundry
+- The goal of this sample is to quickly build a proof of concept to create and bind services in Axway API Management Solution for Applications hosted in Cloud Foundry.
+- It is not a production ready solution.
+- This sample can be customized by the customer to fit their needs regarding Cloud Foundry integration and enhanced to reach production readiness.

 ![alt text][Screenshot1]